sf-wdi-24/modules/week-11-front-end-frameworks-and-mobile/day-01/module-01/readme.md

 ## Background

 With Express and Rails you learned the Cookie-Session authentication strategy.
 However, there's a better way to communicate authentication in **Single Page Applications**.
-You're going to use an encrypted chunk of JSON called a **JSON Web Token**, or JWT (pronounced *"jot"*), to communicate authentication between client and server.
+You're going to use an encoded and signed chunk of JSON called a **JSON Web Token**, or JWT (pronounced *"jot"*), to communicate authentication between client and server.

 ![cookie-token-auth](https://cloud.githubusercontent.com/assets/7833470/12523189/095e1760-c10a-11e5-9c5a-09d4bf69f2c1.png)